-However, such mathematical discoveries can have "bugs" as Lakatos (Lakatos, 1976) demonstrated using the history of Euler's theorem about polyhedra.
-That is sometimes wrongly taken to imply that mathematical knowledge is empirical in the same way as knowledge about the physical properties of matter.
-(Lakatos used the label "quasi-empirical", but it needs to be explicated in terms of mechanisms required.
-Compare the self-debugging in (Sussman, 1975).)
-The discovery of bugs in proofs and good ways to deal with them is an important feature of mathematical learning.
-Ensor's proof would break down on a spherical surface, for example, since the triangle could have three 90 degree angles (among other possibilities inconsistent with the original result).
+The processes are not infallible: mathematical discoveries can have "bugs" as Lakatos (Lakatos, 1976) demonstrated using the history of Euler's theorem about polyhedra.
+Further examples are in (Sloman, 2008c).
+This does not imply that mathematical knowledge is empirical in the same way as knowledge about the physical properties of matter.
+Lakatos used the label "quasi-empirical", but it needs to be explicated in terms of mechanisms required.
+Even logic is quasi empirical, insofar as logicians can produce buggy proofs and generate paradoxes requiring "debugging".
+The kind of self-debugging demonstrated in (Sussman, 1975) is very different from finding out more about what is in the physical environment.
+The discovery of bugs in proofs and good ways to deal with them is an important feature of mathematical learning as well as learning to program.
+Pardoe's proof (in 4.4) would break down on a spherical surface, for example, since the triangle could have three 90 degree angles (among other possibilities inconsistent with the original result).
 Noticing this might lead a learner to investigate properties of triangles that distinguish planar and non-planar surfaces.
 But that exploration does not require experiments in a physical laboratory, though it may benefit from them.
 Kant claimed that such discoveries are about the perceiver's forms of perception, but they are not restricted to any particular perceivers.
 Making Kant's claim more precise, in the form of a working design for a robot learner remains a challenge.

-12 Humean and Kantian Causation
+4.6 Humean and Kantian Causation

+The forms of representation required for counting and matching groups of entities or parts of processes, are different from those required for understanding topology and Euclidean geometry.
+The latter seem to build on reasoning/planning competences based on visual competences, illustrated in (Sauvy & Suavy, 1974).
+Some of these competences are apparently shared with some other animals - those that are capable of planning and executing novel spatial actions (Byrne & Russon, 1998).
 Adding properties of matter, such as rigidity and impenetrability, to representations of shape and topology allows additional reasoning about and prediction of results of processes.
 An example is the ability to use the fact that two meshed gear wheels are rigid and impenetrable to work out, in advance of experimenting, how rotating one will cause the other to rotate.
-That kind of reasoning is not always available.
+That kind of reasoning about processes in the environment is not always available.

-If the wheels are not meshed, but there are hidden connections, then the only basis for predicting the consequence of rotating the wheels is to use a Humean (statistical) notion of causation: basing predictions of results of actions or events solely on observed correlations.
-In contrast, where the relevant structure and constraints are known, and mathematical proofs (using geometry and topology) are possible, Kant's notion of causation, which is structure-based and deterministic, can be used.
-A significant subset of the causal understanding of the environment that a child acquires (though not all) is Kantian because it allows the consequences of novel processes to be worked out on the basis of geometric and topological relationships, and kinds of matter involved.
+If the wheels are not meshed, but there are inaccessible, hidden mechanisms, then the only basis for predicting the consequence of rotating the wheels is to use a Humean (statistical, Bayesian) notion of causation: basing predictions of results of actions or events solely on observed correlations.
+In contrast, where the relevant structure and constraints are visible, or already known, then mathematical reasoning (using geometry and topology) may be used.
+I believe this underlies Kant's anti-Humean conception of structure-based, deterministic, causation.7 A significant subset of the causal understanding of the environment that a child acquires (though not all) is Kantian because it allows the consequences of novel processes to be worked out on the basis of geometric and topological relationships, and kinds of matter involved.
 But for this, much engineering design would be impossible.